StephenBlackWasAlreadyTaken/wixel-xDrip/README.md

 ##What is the Parakeet?
 The Parakeet is a portable home-built device which receives wireless signals from a commercial continuous glucose sensor worn on the body.
 It transmits these over the phone network to a private or cloud internet server.

 Powered by either AAA or AA rechargeable batteries as shown below.
+AAA Maha batteries run for 2-3 days.

 ![](https://github.com/jamorham/zz-misc-jamorham/blob/master/blob/images/parakeet-aaa-and-aa-boxed-small.jpg)